ttab/typescript-api-client/README.md

     also return one or more additional facets which contain information about how many search results can be expected if the current query is narrowed down using popular subject codes, product codes, etc.
+  - `layout?: "bare" | "full"` - By default the full TTNinjs document is returned for each search hit.
+This may be too cumbersome for some use cases;
+    for example when the client requests a large search result to be displayed in a list form.
+This parameter allows the client to control the layout of the items in the search result:
+    - full - (default) return the full TTNinjs document
+    - bare - return only `headline`, `date`, `uri`, `renditions`, `associations`, `pubstatus`, `originaltransmissionreference`, `copyrightholder`.
+In addition, all `associations` except the first are stripped away, and `renditions` will only contain the thumbnail rendition.

 #### Returns